steadybit/extension-kubernetes/advice/deployment_strategy/action_needed_summary.md

-Deploying a new version of ${target.k8s.deployment} causes unavailability of your services due to downtime.
+Deploying a new version of ${target.steadybit.label} causes unavailability of your services due to downtime.